pollfish/docs/terms/publisher.md

 3.  #### 3rd Party Surveys

+    When a 3rd Party Survey is conducted, Pollfish pays to the publishers who register Pollfish in their application/website, a minimum lump sum of approximately $0,30, for each completed survey/questionnaire.
+These surveys arrive to Pollfish via partnerships formed with other 3rd party survey providers.
+3rd Party Surveys have a different look and feel from Pollfish Basic and Playful surveys (they do not follow the Pollfish mobile design) and  are launched in an external browser outside of the context of the app, after an initial prompt.
-    When a 3rd Party Survey is conducted, the payment of a fee may vary depending on the extent of the research.
-The minimum lump sum fee described above does not apply in this case.
-However, the publisher, when installing Pollfish, may disable the 3rd Party Surveys option and accept to adhere only for Basic Surveys and Playful surveys.
-3rd Party surveys are provided by third party partners of Pollfish and are not created through Pollfish platform.
-These surveys are rendered outside the app in a browser and therefore do not have the exact look and feel nor the native experience of Pollfish surveys.
+However, the publisher, when installing Pollfish, may disable the 3rd Party Surveys option and accept to adhere only for Basic Surveys and/or Playful Surveys.

 The following types of non revenue generating surveys are also conducted on the Pollfish Platfom: